You are here

 Stephen Whitworth, associate professor of English

-He has also been invited to be a featured speaker and panel respondent at the annual Affiliated Psychoanalytic Workshops' international seminar at Fordham University in New York City in April.
+April — Whitworth, Ph.D., was invited to be a featured speaker and panel respondent at the annual Affiliated Psychoanalytic Workshops' international seminar at Fordham University in New York City.
 This year's seminar topic is "Laughter and Psychoanalysis," and Whitworth will be speaking on "Laughter of Delirium: Feminine Jouissance and the Theme of the Three Caskets in The Merchant of Venice."

 September — Whitworth, Ph.D., recently published "De L'Homme Ambigu a L'Homme des Ambi-goux" in the online journal of Washington D.C.
 Forum of the Ecole de Psychanalyse des Forums du Champ Lacanien.
 This will be followed by "Spell It Wrong to Read it Right: Crashaw, Psychosis, and the Baroque Poetics of the Letter," which is forthcoming from Routledge in Madness and Creativity, ed.
 Manya Steinkoler.